eebean2/PKit/README.md

 1) Copy "PKit.m" and "PKit.h" to your project files.
 (Sorry, this is the only way for now)

+2) In your "Linked Frameworks", include "StoreKit.framework".

-2) Get your Product Identifers from iTunesConnect.
+3) Get your Product Identifers from iTunesConnect.
 If you do not know what they are, or how to locate them, go to this artical from Apple: https://developer.apple.com/library/ios/qa/qa1329/_index.html

-3) With your ID's (if only one, go to 3a) go to the file you are planning on making the purchases in and set `NSArray *productArray = [@"array", @"array", @"array", nil];` where array is the product ID's.
+4) With your ID's (if only one, go to 4a) go to the file you are planning on making the purchases in and set `NSArray *productArray = [@"array", @"array", @"array", nil];` where array is the product ID's.

-3a) If you only have one ID, you need to set it to a `NSString` instead of `NSArray` because you will init PKit with a string.
+4a) If you only have one ID, you need to set it to a `NSString` instead of `NSArray` because you will init PKit with a string.
 In the file you plan to make the purchases from, set `NSString *productID = @"someID";` where someID is your single ID.
-Procede to 4a instead of 4.
+Procede to 4a instead of 5.

-4) In the same file, and call `PKit *pkit = [[Pkit alloc] initWithIDs:productArray];`.
+5) In the same file, and call `PKit *pkit = [[Pkit alloc] initWithIDs:productArray];`.
 Where productArray is the array from step 3.

-4a) In the same file, and call `PKit *pkit = [[Pkit alloc] initWithID:productID];`.
-Where productArray is the array from step 3a.
+5a) In the same file, and call `PKit *pkit = [[Pkit alloc] initWithID:productID];`.
+Where productArray is the array from step 4a.

-5) In a method (could be a IBAction, or a seperate void, up to you), call `[pkit makePurchaseWithID:@"someID"];` where someID is an individual ID for a product being purchased.
+6) In a method (could be a IBAction, or a seperate void, up to you), call `[pkit makePurchaseWithID:@"someID"];` where someID is an individual ID for a product being purchased.
 This method will initate a purchase for the selected product either return sucess or a detialed error of what went wrong.

 # Errors and Options